 When the Nerd goes Clubbin’

 I only laughed at that comment.
 I even wondered why I volunteered to finish the liquor.
 Maybe I wanted a getaway and enjoy my life for a few hours.
 I’ve been tired of so many school affairs.
 Or maybe I wanna fool myself around because I wanted to forget someone.
-And that someone, well no matter how hard I tried to forget our lame memories, (which was weird because there were really no US) my mind and heart will always betrayed me.
+(Hahahaha!)
+And that someone, well ,no matter how hard I try to forget our lame memories,my mind and heart somehow betray me.
 Yeah, shit happens.
-And at the end of the day, I’m always the fucked up girl who’s looking for her own peace of mind.

 Back on track, I only got tipsy once and it was 7 months ago but last night was really different.
 Of course I was still aware that I’m alive, but I could not think clearly anymore.
 My shit ranting started.
 I know that saying many negative things to the people whom I disliked were mean, but my mouth acted freely.
 It didn’t stop commenting about others’ trashes which were really none of my business.
 My friends were laughing with me.
 I felt sorry for the driver who witnessed our hell-of-a-night.

 I went home around 2 am and my father opened the door .
 He noticed that I was drunk but didn’t care anyway.
 My parents were cool about it, as long as I do well in academics.
 And I’m more into books that stupid alcohol.